MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-5. En SimpleProjectFactory.cs, agregue la siguiente `using` instrucción posterior a la existente `using` instrucciones.
+5. In SimpleProjectFactory.cs, add the following `using` statement after the existing `using` statements.

     ```
     using Microsoft.VisualStudio.Project;
     ```

-6. Derivar la `SimpleProjectFactory` clase `ProjectFactory`.
+6. Derive the `SimpleProjectFactory` class from `ProjectFactory`.

     ```
     class SimpleProjectFactory : ProjectFactory
     ```

-7. Agregue el siguiente método ficticio para el `SimpleProjectFactory` clase.
-Este método que implementará en una sección posterior.
+7. Add the following dummy method to the `SimpleProjectFactory` class.
+You will implement this method in a later section.

     ```
     protected override ProjectNode CreateProject()